 A yellow warning indicates that child cards are blocked and/or late (i.e., active cards that exceed the planned finish date).
 A red warning indicates that the latest planned finish date at the child level exceeds the planned finish date at the parent level.

-The upcoming connection enhancements will be available in our Select, Advanced, and Premium Editions.
+The upcoming connection enhancements will be available in our Select, Advanced, and Enterprise Editions.
 To learn more about how to set up and use connections to structure your work more effectively, read this blog post.